My name is Tessa, a Ravenclaw, and I live in a small town in the south of the Netherlands, just below Eindhoven.

 I enjoy many crafts.

-I'm crocheting a lot of stuffed animals. it's so fun to see them come to live, adding arms and legs.
+I crochet, knit and sew a lot of stuffed animals. it's so fun to see them come to live, adding arms and legs.

 Most of the time I crochet animals from designers like: Stip en haak and My Krissie Dolls.
 I like my animals stripey and with bold colors.
+Lately I'm going for more and more pastel shades.

 I started sewing my own clothes.
 I love it!